ibealec/hooked-with-angular/README.md

 * Ensure that everyone has run `npm install -g @angular/cli`. *Don't forget the -g!*

-* Explain that to generate all the boilerplate code we'll need for an Angular app, we'll use the client by running `ng new` followed by a name for our application.
+* Explain that to generate all the boilerplate code we'll need for an Angular app, we'll use the CLI by running `ng new` followed by a name for our application.

 * Generate a new project
 ```bash